 Step 4: Fund the Trust

 Once you’ve created your trust, it’s time to fund it with the assets you intend to store in it.
 Take your trust documents to a bank or financial institution and open a trust fund bank account with the same name as the trust.
 You will need to provide the names and contact information of the trustees.
 You can either deposit a lump sum or pay into the trust over time.
-Eventually, the fund becomes the new owner of the assets.
+Once assets are properly transferred, they become trust property and are administered according to the trust agreement.

 Step 5: Register Your Trust Fund With the IRS

 Once your trust fund is real, you have to register it for tax purposes.
-Each trust fund will usually require its own taxpayer identification number (TIN) for tax returns and financial accounts, among other needs.
-This is the equivalent of an individual’s Employer Identification Number (EIN) or Social Security Number (SSN).
+Some trusts need their own taxpayer identification number, especially irrevocable trusts or revocable trusts after the grantor’s death.
+A revocable living trust often uses the grantor’s Social Security number while the grantor is alive.
 The IRS website makes it easy to file online, but you can download and submit Form SS-4 by mail if you prefer printouts.

 How to Assign a Trustee to Your Trust

 Since a trustee is responsible for managing and distributing the contents of the trust, choosing the right one is vital to the success of your estate plan.
 A trustee can be a person, like a relative, or an institution, like a bank.
-Either way, they will have a fiduciary responsibility to act in your and your beneficiaries’ best interest.
+Either way, the trustee has fiduciary duties to administer the trust according to its terms and in the beneficiaries’ interests.

 Trustee duties are far-ranging, including paying bills, keeping records, preparing taxes, and making investment decisions.
 Becoming a trustee may require conducting legal or financial research and seeking professional expertise.
 You should only appoint someone who knows your values and whom you trust to take these responsibilities seriously.
 People who have strong organizational skills and are competent and reliable usually make the best trustees.